ichim/LeafletForBlazor-NuGet/Working with ChartPoint/README.md

 # DisplayChartFromObject class

-> To optimize map rendering, svg elements are displayed only in the visible area.
+> To optimize map rendering, charts are displayed only in the visible area.

 The DisplayChartFromObject class provides the ability to display charts directly on the map (RealTimeMap).